exapde/Exasim/README.md

 As Exasim generates and compiles stand-alone C++ code on the fly, Exasim does not require installation.
 However, Exasim needs (required) C++ compiler, (required) Blas/Lapack libaries, (optional) MPI library, (optional) Gmesh for mesh generation, (optional) METIS for mesh partitioning, (optional) Paraview for visualization, and (optional) CUDA Toolkit for Nvidia GPUs.
 Although these external packages can be installed by running install.jl in Julia, install.py in Python, or install.m in Matlab, it is highly recommended to use Exasim without installing external packages.
 Exasim will install a required package on the fly if it can not find the package on your system.

-# Applications
+# Examples

 Exasim produces C++ Code to solve a wide variety of parametrized partial differential equations from first-order, second-order elliptic, parabolic, hyperbolic PDEs, to higher-order PDEs.
-Many examples are provided in Exasim/Applications to illustrate how to use Exasim for solving Poisson equation, wave equation, heat equation, advection, convection-diffusion, elasticity, Euler equations, Navier-Stokes equations, and MHD equations.
+Many examples are provided in Exasim/examples to illustrate how to use Exasim for solving Poisson equation, wave equation, heat equation, advection, convection-diffusion, Euler equations, Navier-Stokes equations, and MHD equations.
 See https://github.com/exapde/Exasim/blob/master/examples/ShallowWater/BickleyJet/BickleyJet.pdf for simulation results of the Bickley Jet problem.

 # Publications